 Instant tents are designed to have the easiest and quickest setup possible and will usually have pre-attached poles, guylines, and rainfly.
 There’s less time spent pushing poles through sleeves and more time spent enjoying camping.
-Not all instant tents are created equal, which is why we’ve taken the time to put together a list of the best ones.
+Not all instant tents are created equal, which is why we’ve taken the time to research, test, and assemble a list of the best ones.

 6 Best Instant Tents